flash-center/PRaLine/README.md

 There is an example intermediate file, test_input.txt, in the `examples/` directory which was generated from the magnetic field configuartion in the paper using [PRadReader](https://github.com/flash-center/PRadReader).

 **Instructions**:
-1.The user should navaigate into the `examples/` directory and copy the file out.
+1. The user should navaigate into the `examples/` directory and copy the file out.
-2.From the same directory run this command
+2. From the same directory run this command
 ```shell
 lin-reconstruct test_input.txt
 ```